FarmBot/farmbot_os/docs/project/farmbot_core.md

 This is where the `Messages` panel gets it's data from.
 Calls to this subsystem push data into an sqlite database.
 This data is collected on a timer and dispatched over MQTT when/if that subsystem is available.
-See [farmbot_ext](/docs/project/farmbot_ext.md) for information on how that works.